theforeman/foreman_bootdisk/README.md

 * [Foreman: How to Install a Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Plugin)

 The gem name is "foreman_bootdisk".
-Run `foreman-rake db:migrate` after installation.
+Run `foreman-rake db:migrate`, `foreman-rake db:seed` after installation.

 RPM users can install the "ruby193-rubygem-foreman_bootdisk" or "rubygem-foreman_bootdisk" packages.